 An exception for education applies to payments made to qualified higher education expenses paid to eligible educational institutions for not only you and your spouse, but also your children and your grandchildren.
 So yes, that would apply to your daughter.

 Your wife's basis in her Roth IRA is the amount of after-tax dollars that has been contributed to the account -- in other words, her contribution.

 I hope this information is useful to you.
 On a final note, do not forget to take a look at IRS Publication 970 Tax Benefits for Education, as you may qualify for various credits or tax deductions if your daughter is your dependent.

-To ask a question of the College Money Guru, go to the "Ask the Experts" page, and select "College financing" as the topic.
-Read more College Money Guru columns and more stories about college financing.
+To ask a question on Tax Talk, go to the "Ask the Experts" page and select "Taxes" as the topic.
+Read more Tax Talk columns.